Tierra del Fuego Expedition

 Tierra del Fuego, a land of contrasts, holds within the essence of its settlers a history full of courage and exploration.
 Through the centuries, it has witnessed the struggle of humankind to conquer and understand its surroundings.

-• In addition to the incredible King Penguins, there is a rich fauna throughout the island and the fjords.
+In addition to the incredible King Penguins, a rich fauna exists throughout the island and fjords.

 The strait has an approximate length of 570 kilometers and a width that varies between 2 and 32 kilometers in different sections.
 Navigating through it poses challenges due to strong currents, intense winds, and ever-changing weather conditions in the region.